Are you dreaming about sailing around the world?

-4. Date a single boat owner
+4. Date a Single Boat Owner

 Boat owner boy or girl meets non-boat-owner girl or boy.
-They fall in love and the boat owner says, ‘lets sail around the world’.
+They fall in love and the boat owner says, ‘let’s sail around the world’.
 The rest is history.

 To increase your chances of success, hang out in marinas and yacht clubs.

-5. Go on a sailboat cruise or join an around the world race boat
+5. Go on a Sailboat Cruise or Join an Around the World Race Boat

 If you have the funds to go all the way around the world, bonus.
 If not, you can do a different leg every year until you achieve your goal.

-6. Set up a boat share
+6. Set up a Boat Share

 Find some friends that have similar ambitions as you have.
 Pool your money together to get a boat.
 Once the boat is obtained, work on a plan to sail it around the world.

-There’s several syndicate boat owners making their way around the world doing one to two passages a year.
+There are several syndicate boat owners making their way around the world doing one to two passages a year.